-If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lockup entered into at the time of the IPO and other legal restrictions on resale lapse, the trading price of our common stock could decline.
-As of August 31, 2021, we have outstanding a total of 28,689,842 shares of common stock.
-Of these shares, only 9,887,994 shares of common stock are freely tradable without restriction in the public market.
-In connection with the IPO, our officers, directors and certain other stockholders, representing substantially all of our current stockholders, have agreed to be subject to a contractual lock-up with the underwriters, which will expire 180 days after July 29, 2021.
+If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline.
+As of May 4, 2022, we have outstanding a total of 28,693,151 shares of common stock.